hack13/hack13-blog/content/posts/2013-02-11-explaining-opensim-memory-usage.md

 Wow same region, just with scripts turned off.
 Wow major difference huh, well see how much scripts impact sims, however you have to keep in mind that Freebie Mall #2 has about 6 scripts in almost all the furniture where there is tons of that, and several scripts in doors and other things.
 Way more than even a standard fully built up region, this is a store sim, tons of stuff.
 But we can see a region after all that 23,620 prims don't use much at all.

 Now I am not sure how many people know that you can hook more than one region per simulator instance, to add another region you just type create region Regions.ini and answer the questions like you did for the first region.
-So lets put up another region on this same instance while scripts are still disabled and load Linda Kellie's Country Cabin OAR.
+So let's put up another region on this same instance while scripts are still disabled and load Linda Kellie's Country Cabin OAR.

 ![alt text](/wp-import/2013/2013-02-11-14_10_18-Task-Manager.png "task manager")